The impact of the diagonals of polynomial forms on limit theorems with long memory: Introduction

-which differs from $Y'(n)$ in (\ref{eq:X'(n) intro}) by including the diagonals, and where $a(\cdot)$ is asymptotically $g(\cdot)$, some special type of generalized Hermite kernel called \emph{generalized Hermite kernel of Class (B)} (GHK(B)) .
-The limit $Z(t)$ can be heuristically thought as (\ref{eq:gen herm proc}) with diagonals included, and is precisely expressed as a $k$-fold \emph{centered Wiener-Stratonovich integral}, which is a linear combination of certain Wiener-It\^o integrals of orders lower than or equal to $k$ (see \citet{bai:taqqu:2014:convergence}).
+which differs from $Y'(n)$ in (\ref{eqXnintro1}) by including the diagonals, and where $a(\cdot)$ is asymptotically $g(\cdot)$, some special type of generalized Hermite kernel called \emph{generalized Hermite kernel of Class (B)} (GHK(B)).
+The limit $Z(t)$ can be heuristically thought as (\ref{eqgenhermproc}) with diagonals included, and is precisely expressed as a $k$-fold \emph{centered Wiener--Stratonovich integral}, which is a linear combination of certain Wiener--It\^o integrals of orders lower than or equal to $k$ (see \cite{baitaqqu2014convergence}).

-In this paper we contrast the effect of two types of stationary sequences in the limit theorem (\ref{eq:general limit}).
-The first stationary sequence is:
+In this paper, we contrast the effect of two types of stationary sequences in the limit theorem~(\ref{eqgenerallimit}).
+The first stationary sequence is

-that is, a product of two long memory chaos processes (\ref{eq:X'(n) intro}) which \emph{exclude} the diagonals.
-The second stationary sequence is:
+that is, a product of two long memory chaos processes (\ref{eqXnintro1}) which \emph{exclude} the diagonals.
+The second stationary sequence is

-that is, a product of two long memory processes in (\ref{eq:X(n) intro}) which \emph{include} the diagonals.
+that is, a product of two long memory processes in (\ref{eqXnintro}) which \emph{include} the diagonals.
 We also consider the mixed case

-Limit theorems for such types of product are of interest, e.g., in statistical inference involving long memory processes with different memory parameters (\citet{koul:baillie:2004:regression}, see also Proposition 11.5.6 of \citet{giraitis:koul:surgailis:2009:large}), and in the study of covariation of fractional Brownian motions with different Hurst indexes (\citet{maejima:tudor:2012:selfsimilar}).
-Typically the factor processes $Y$ there are assumed to be either linear (or Gaussian) or a transformation of linear process (or Gaussian), which yields in the limit a generalized Rosenblatt processes where $g(x_1,x_2)=x_1^{\gamma_1}x_2^{\gamma_2}$ in (\ref{eq:gen herm proc}).
-By taking the factors $Y$ to be some nonlinear processes as in (\ref{eq:prod of chaos}), (\ref{eq:prod of volt}) and (\ref{eq:prod of mixed}), one can obtain much richer limit structures, which are briefly described below.
+Limit theorems for such types of product are of interest, for example, in statistical inference involving long memory processes with different memory parameters (\cite{koulbaillie2004regression}, see also Proposition~11.5.6 of \cite{giraitiskoulsurgailis2009large}), and in the study of covariation of fractional Brownian motions with different Hurst indexes \cite{maejimatudor2012selfsimilar}.
+Typically, the factor processes $Y$ there are assumed to be either linear (or Gaussian) or a transformation of linear process (or Gaussian), which yields in the limit a generalized Rosenblatt processes where $g(x_1,x_2)=x_1^{\gamma_1}x_2^{\gamma_2}$ in (\ref{eqgenhermproc}).
+By taking the factors $Y$ to be some nonlinear processes as in (\ref{eqprodofchaos}), (\ref{eqprodofvolt}) and (\ref{eqprodofmixed}), one can obtain much richer limit structures, which are briefly described below.